azpoliak/hypothesis-only-NLI/README.md

 - `val_src_file`   NLI validation (dev) data source file
 - `test_lbls_file` NLI test data labels file
 - `test_src_file`  NLI test data source file
+- `remove_dup` 1 to remove duplicate hypothesis from train, 0 to keep them in.
+0 is the default

 To see a description of more command line arguments, run `src/train.py --help`.